 Your workplace learning resources should be relevant and easy to access.
 If they are irrelevant, nobody will think about using them.
 If they aren’t easy to access, nobody will bother using them.

 When an employee asks for a certain resource, you’ll know that it’s relevant.
 However, if you need employees to learn about something that none of them have asked for, then you’ll need to connect it to something they care about so that it becomes relevant.
 To do this, you can adopt the push-pull approach: “A simple example would be a kid who loves Minecraft.
 They will gather an encyclopedic volume of resources and they will pull all the information that’s relevant because they care.
 Your first challenge is to get them excited about the game [by pushing].
 Once they’re in, then they’ll pull.”

 Meanwhile, adopting principles of good user experience design will solve the “accessibility” part of the equation.

 Struggling to Make Learning Work?

 Accessible, relevant resources will help employees to solve challenges when they arise.
-Find out more about enabling employees to learn, when they need to learn, by reading this post or starting a free trial with Looop today.
+Find out more about enabling employees to learn, when they need to learn, by reading this post or start a free trial with Looop.